 Several factors contribute to the risk of ACL injuries in dogs:

-• Weight: Overweight and obese dogs are more susceptible due to the increased pressure on their joints.
+- Weight: Higher weight are more susceptible due to the increased pressure on their joints.

 Dog ACL Injury and Weight Gain

 Excess weight significantly contributes to the likelihood of an ACL injury.
 The additional weight strains the ligaments, making them more prone to tearing.
-Moreover, overweight dogs often lead a more sedentary lifestyle, weakening their muscles and ligaments, further increasing the risk.
+Moreover, higher weight dogs often lead a more sedentary lifestyle, weakening their muscles and ligaments, further increasing the risk.

-Overweight dogs are more prone to ACL tears because their joints bear extra weight, causing wear and tear.
-Even minor activities can lead to injuries in overweight dogs, making weight management a crucial aspect of prevention.
+Higher weight dogs are more prone to ACL tears because their joints bear extra weight, causing wear and tear.
+Even minor activities can lead to injuries in higher weight dogs, making weight management a crucial aspect of prevention.

 Dog Weight and ACL Injury Risk